 What you need this for: Weighing fish

-I don’t fish in other peoples boats very often but when I do it seems they never have hand towels in their boats and it drives me nuts.
+I don’t fish in other people’s boats very often but when I do it seems they never have hand towels in their boats and it drives me nuts.

 Shad are slimy and nasty to handle and prepared baits are nasty as well.
 Then you add blood and guts from cut bait and catfish slime and you have a major mess on your hands (literally).

-Keep a couple of hand towels around and use them to wipe your hands after you cut bait, bait hooks and after you handle fish and it will keep your boat and catfishing gear much cleaner.
+Keep a couple of hand towels around and use them to wipe your hands after you cut bait, bait hooks, and after you handle fish and it will keep your boat and catfishing gear much cleaner.

 The simple option is to use some old rags or cheap towels you have laying around.
 The downfall of these is you have to keep track of them or they’ll go flying out of the boat while driving.

 A better option is to use fishing towels or golf towels like the Whisker Seeker Catfish Rag that have clips on them so you can attach them to your boat or even to your belt loop.
 These clips help keep your fishing towel handy and readily accessible.
-They also keep the secured so you don’t lose them when driving across the lake.
+They also keep secured so you don’t lose them when driving across the lake.

-What you need this for: Cleaning your hands after handling bait and fish, wiping up messes and wiping shad slime and scales off of your gear.
+What you need this for: Cleaning your hands after handling bait and fish, wiping up messes, and wiping shad slime and scales off of your gear.

-Fixed Blade Fillet Knife
+Fixed Blade Fillet Knife and Bait Knife

 Every angler needs a good sharp fixed blade knife.
-You need something for cutting bait, fishing line and a variety of other items you’ll encounter while fishing.
+You need something for cutting bait, fishing line, and a variety of other items you’ll encounter while fishing.

 Cut bait is a popular form of bait for catfish so you’ll need something to cut shad or other fish into chunks or sections and you may also want to fillet larger fish like carp, buffalo or drum as well.